Couchbase-Ecosystem/cbl-reactnative-docs/docs/StartHere/example-apps.md

 ## React Native Module Example App

 The cbl-reactnative module has an example app in the repositories [expo-example](https://github.com/Couchbase-Ecosystem/cbl-reactnative/tree/main/expo-example) folder.
-This example app is designed to show off all the various APIs and is used to test the Native Module during the develompent process.
+This example app is designed to show off all the various APIs and is used to test the Native Module during the development process.

 ## Expo Travel Sample App